To empower and enable young people at scale we need to deeply understand the reality of their lives and respond to their needs.

-spend most of their free time on screens
+spend most of their free time on screens (compared with 73% in 2022)

-of young people spend most of their free time in their bedrooms
+spend most of their free time in their bedrooms

 of young people spend most of their free time at home